observablehq/runtime/README.md

 };
 ```

-The *nodes* object that maps from variable names in the main module to DOM elements or DOM element selectors.
+The *node* function maps from variable definitions in the main module to DOM elements.
+For example:

 ```js
 import {Runtime} from "@observablehq/notebook-runtime";